 In other cases, they’ll be seen landing on the home, garbage area or maybe in the yard.
 These problems will be easier to control using a spray.

-For blow flies randomly flying around inside a structure, a good space spray like AQUACIDE will stop their activity.
-Aquacide uses a strong pyrethrin active which causes flies to “malfunction”.
+For blow flies randomly flying around inside a structure, a good space spray like MULTIPURPOSE INSECT KILLER will stop their activity.
+Multipurpose uses a strong pyrethrin active which causes flies to “malfunction”.
 They essentially get paralyzed which causes death within a few minutes.

 One can is enough to treat the average 2500 sq/ft structure 3-5 times so plan on using a can a week.